Agent provocateur: Canada

 After the three officers had been revealed, their fellow officers in riot gear handcuffed and removed them.
-The evidence that revealed these three men as "police " was initially circumstantial-they were imposing in stature, similarly dressed, and wearing police boots.
+The evidence that revealed these three men as "police provocateurs" was initially circumstantial-they were imposing in stature, similarly dressed, and wearing police boots.
 According to veteran activist Harsha Walia, it was other participants in the black bloc who identified and exposed the undercover police.

 After the protest, the police force initially denied, then later admitted that three of their officers disguised themselves as demonstrators; they then denied that the officers were provoking the crowd and instigating violence.
 The police released a news release in French where they stated "At no time did the police of the Sûreté du Québec act as instigators or commit criminal acts" and "At all times, they responded within their mandate to keep order and security."

 During the 2010 G20 Toronto summit, the Royal Canadian Mounted Police (RCMP) arrested five people, two of whom were members of the Toronto Police Service.
 City and provincial police, including the TPS, went on to arrest 900 people in the largest mass arrest in Canadian history.
 The RCMP watchdog commission saw no indication that RCMP undercover agents or event monitors acted inappropriately.

 Europe

-In February 1817, after the Prince Regent was attacked, the British government employed to obtain evidence against the agitators.
+In February 1817, after the Prince Regent was attacked, the British government employed agents provocateurs to obtain evidence against the agitators.

-Sir John Retcliffe was an for the Prussian secret police.
+Sir John Retcliffe was an agent provocateur for the Prussian secret police.

 Francesco Cossiga, former head of secret services and Head of state of Italy, advised the 2008 minister in charge of the police, on how to deal with the protests from teachers and students: He should do what I did when I was Minister of the Interior. [...] infiltrate the movement with inclined to do anything [...]
 And after that, with the momentum gained from acquired popular consent, [...] beat them for blood and beat for blood also those teachers that incite them.
 Especially the teachers.
 Not the elderly, of course, but the girl teachers, yes.

 Another example occurred in France in 2010 where police disguised as members of the CGT (a leftist trade union) interacted with people during a demonstration.